 The Part D Explanation of Benefits is also available upon request.
 To get a copy, please contact Customer Service (phone numbers are printed on the back cover of this booklet).

-SECTION 4 Your monthly premium for our plan
+SECTION 4 Your monthly premium for Essentials Rx 803 (HMO)

 Section 4.1 How much is your plan premium?